Gyeongnam FC

-Gyeongnam FC is a South Korean professional football club based in South Gyeongsang Province that competes in the K League 2, the second tier of South Korean football.
+Gyeongnam FC is a South Korean professional football club based in South Gyeongsang Province that competes in the K League 2, the second tier of the South Korean football league system.
 Its home stadium is the Changwon Football Center, located in Changwon.
 Gyeongnam FC was founded in 2006 and joined the K League as its 14th club for the 2006 season.